 As with all types of surgery, having penile implants inserted carries a risk of infection.
-If you take preventative antibiotics (medicines to treat bacterial infections), the rate of infection is around two or three in 100.
+If you take preventative antibiotics, the rate of infection is around two or three in 100.
 Mechanical problems with the implants may occur within five years in five per cent of cases.

-If your ED has an underlying psychological cause then you may benefit from a type of treatment called sensate focus.
+If your erectile dysfunction has an underlying psychological cause then you may benefit from a type of treatment called sensate focus.

-If conditions such as anxiety or depression are causing your ED, you may benefit from counselling (a talking therapy).
+If conditions such as anxiety or depression are causing your erectile dysfunction, you may benefit from counselling (a talking therapy).

-After the agreed period of time has passed, you can begin touching each other's genital areas.
-You may want to spend several weeks gradually increasing the amount of time spent touching the genital areas.
+After the agreed period of time has passed, you can gradually begin touching each other's genital areas.
 You can also begin to use your mouth to touch your partner, for example, licking or kissing, them.
 This can build up to include penetrative sex.

 You can find out more about sensate focus from the College of Sexual and Relationship Therapists (COSRT).

-Psychosexual counselling is a form of relationship therapy where you and your partner can discuss any sexual or emotional issues that may be contributing to your ED.
-By talking about the issues, you may be able to reduce any anxiety that you have and overcome your ED.
+Psychosexual counselling is a form of relationship therapy where you and your partner can discuss any sexual or emotional issues that may be contributing to your erectile dysfunction.
+By talking about the issues, you may be able to reduce any anxiety that you have and overcome your erectile dysfunction.

-The counsellor can also provide you with some practical advice about sex, such as foreplay techniques and how to make effective use of other treatments for ED in order to improve your sex life.
+The counsellor can also provide you with some practical advice about sex, such as how to make effective use of other treatments for erectile dysfunction to improve your sex life.